HumanSignal/label-studio/docs/source/tags/shortcut.md

 meta_description: Customize Label Studio to define keyboard shortcuts and hotkeys to accelerate labeling for machine learning and data science projects.
 ---

-Use the Shortcut tag to define a shortcut that annotators can use to add a predefined object, such as a specific label value, with a hotkey or keyboard shortcut.
+The `Shortcut` tag is used to define a shortcut that annotators can use to add a predefined object, such as a specific label value, with a hotkey or keyboard shortcut.

 Use with the following data types:
 - Audio